Downtown

 Stronger for travelers who are happy to be slightly less central in exchange for a more distinctive base.

-Less useful if you want the whole weekend solved by one easy downtown loop.
+Less useful if you want the whole weekend solved by one easy downtown base.

 This is not the default first-visit base.
 It is the right one when the campus or cultural reason for the trip is the actual priority.